freebasic/fbc/FreeBASIC/readme.txt

   o Escape characters inside literal strings:

-    - Same as in C (except numbers are interpreted as decimal, not octagonal).
+    - Same as in C (except numbers are interpreted as decimal, not octal).
       Use the OPTION ESCAPE statement to turn this behavior on or off.

-      OPTION ESCPAPE
+      OPTION ESCAPE
       PRINT "\"Hello from FreeBASIC!\""

   o Debugging support: